-In contrast to the Asset Rating, the Operational Rating module evaluates the as-operated energy performance of the examined building taking as a main input the measurements of energy consumption.
-The module utilizes the static and dynamic information, derived from the BIM-based Digital Twin, to evaluate the operation performance of the building.
-Furthermore, it leverages weather data though a web-API to perform the necessary weather result normalizations.
+In contrast to the Asset Rating, the Operational Rating (OR) module evaluates the as-operated energy performance of the examined building taking as a main input the measurements of energy consumption.
+The module utilizes the static and dynamic information, derived from the BIM-based Digital Twin, to evaluate the operational performance of the building in daily, monthly and yearly horizon.
 The EU-based calculation methodology for the Operational Rating has been developed within the D^2EPC project and aims to bridge the gap created from the variety of existing national methodologies.

-According to the requirements of the proposed methodology, the tool will facilitate the dynamic and automated issuance of the Operational rating Report.
+According to the requirements of the proposed methodology, the tool facilitates the dynamic and automated issuance of the Operational rating Report.
 The issuance frequency is six months.
 Each Operational Rating report will be delivered to the Digital Twin module and stored at the D^2EPC Repository.
-At the same, the Performance Alerts and Notifications module will inform the end-user about their energy performance and they will be able to receive further information through the D^2EPC Web Platform.